zanzo420/WpfHexEditorControl/README.md

 - Scollbar marker for selection start and byte finded
 - Set Bookmark
 - ...

-## Release Notes (version of NUGET package)
-New in version 0.9.0.1
-- Implementation of TBL file format.
-(CHARACTER TABLE FOR ROM REVERSE ENGINEERING)
-- Added key fonction like ESC to unselect/unlight
-- Code optimization and many bug fixed

-New in version 0.7.0
-- Add FindSelection
-- HighLight for Find
-- Somes bugs fix and minor add...

 ## How to use
 Add a reference to `WPFHexaEditor.Control.dll` from your project, then add the following namespace to your XAML: